A central limit theorem and its application to the limiting distribution of volatility target index: Introduction

-under the martingale measure, where \begin{itemize} \item $\rho(t)\in L^{\infty}(0,T)$ is a deterministic function of $t$ representing the sum of the discount rate (denoted by $r^{\text{disc}}(t)$), the repo rate, and the dividend yield; \item $\sigma(t)\in L^{\infty}(0,T)$ is a deterministic functions of $t$ representing the volatility, and
+under the martingale measure, where \begin{itemize} \item $\rho(t)\in L^{\infty}(0,T)$ is a deterministic function of $t$ representing the sum of the discount rate, the repo rate, and the dividend yield; \item $\sigma(t)\in L^{\infty}(0,T)$ is a deterministic function of $t$ representing the volatility, and

-for some constants $\sigma_{\ast}$ and $\sigma^{\ast}$. \end{itemize} \begin{defn} Let $r(t)\in L^{\infty}(0,T)$ be a deterministic function representing a\emph{ risk free rate}\footnote{A risk free rate is usually the discount rate plus some customized spread.}.
-Let $T>0$ be a fixed time, $\Delta t$ be the \emph{observation window size}, and $N=T/\Delta t$.
-The \emph{(discrete time) volatility target index} $\tilde{I}_{t}^{(N)}$ is the adaptive process defined by
+for some constants $\sigma_{\ast}$ and $\sigma^{\ast}$. \end{itemize} The process $\{S_{t}\}_{t\ge0}$ given by (\ref{eq:}) has log-normal marginal distributions with time dependent parameters, which corresponds to the so-called \emph{term structure} in volatility modeling.
+It is the degenerate case of more realistic models including volatility smiles. \begin{defn} Let $r(t)\in L^{\infty}(0,T)$ be a deterministic function representing a customized\emph{ risk free rate}.
+Let $T>0$ be a fixed time, $N\in\mathbb{N}_{+}$ be the \emph{number of time steps}, and $\Delta t=T/N$ be the \emph{rebalancing time step}.
+Denote $t_{n}=n\Delta t$, $n=0,1,\dots,N$.
+The \emph{(discrete time) volatility target index} $\tilde{I}_{t}$ is the adapted process defined by